 The trainer must structure lessons so that the customer achieves the Advanced Functions of Notetakers training objectives indicated on VR1888, Assistive Technology Training Results.

-9.5.2 ATU Process and Procedure9.5.2.1 Exceptions
+9.5.2 Process and Procedure

-For training that falls outside the established curriculum and/or time frames, the trainer must consult with his or her assigned RPS and the customer's VR counselor to gain written approval.
-If exception is granted, the trainer must document this in the training report and maintain the written approval in the customer's record.
-Documentation must include the reason for the exception, as well as the amended training objectives and training outcomes.
+To authorize training services for a customer, the VR counselor sends the trainer a referral packet that consists of the following:

+A VR1884, Assistive Technology Services for Sight-Related Disabilities Referral

+An EAS report or a basic consultation report that is less than one year old.
+Exception: An EAS or basic consultation report is not required if the customer is to evaluate a video magnifier (also known as a closed-circuit television or CCTV) and the magnifier does not connect to a computer system;

+A typing score of at least 30 words per minute (wpm)—or a waiver of the typing speed from ATU; and

+A valid service authorization.

+To refer a customer to train using braille products (including braille displays and notetakers), the VR counselor must also include:

+A braille reading speed score of at least 50 words per minute (wpm); or

+A waiver of the braille speed from ATU.

+The trainer must not provide services until the VR counselor sends a referral packet with a valid service authorization to the trainer.

+The trainer must:

+maintain a ratio of one trainer to no more than three customers;

+document his or her observations from the assessment on the VR2902, Assistive Technology Training: Baseline Assessments; and

+sign the original VR2902.

+9.5.2.1 Exceptions

+To offer training that deviates from the approved curriculum and/or time frames, the trainer must:

+consult with the assigned RPS and the customer's VR counselor; and

+complete a VR3472, Contracted Service Modification Request.

+If an exception is granted, the trainer must:

+document the approval in the training report; and

+file the approved VR3472 in the customer's record.

+The documentation must include:

+the reason for the exception;

+the amended training objectives; and

+the results of the training, as documented on VR1888, Assistive Technology Training Results.

 AT trainers must not:

 make recommendations or discuss additional training time, equipment, or software upgrades with the customer or in the customer's presence.
 Equipment recommendations are discussed only with the customer's VR counselor, the EAS, or the trained designee who completed the consultation report;

 install programs or equipment to a customer's computer system without prior written approval from the customer's VR counselor.
 The VR counselor consults with the EAS or trained designee who completed the consultation report before authorizing the installation; or

 solicit training, consultation, or referrals from customers.

 9.5.2.2 Training Report Documentation

-The AT trainer must document the activities and outcomes of each training session, at least monthly (every 30 days) on the VR2868, Assistive Technology Training report, including:
+The AT trainer must document the activities and outcomes of each training session, at least monthly on the VR2868, Assistive Technology Training report, including:

 a detailed narrative of each training session;